fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-97.rst

 .. note::

-  Climate Science productivity environment includes a set of tools which are need for scientific computing and visualization in the respective domain.
+  Climate Science productivity environment includes a set of tools which are needed for scientific computing and visualization in the respective domain.
 The following is an attempt to define which ones may be relevant for HPCBIOS sites.